Abbotsbury Subtropical Gardens

 More than your average gardens

-The new wedding pavilion overlooking west lawn is a superb setting for brides and their guests to celebrate.
+The wedding marquee overlooks West Lawn and is a superb setting for brides and their guests to celebrate.

 Travel the World in Thirty Acres